marisalim/Saiga/README.md

 *SAIGA scripts were written with Python3 and tested for MacOS.*

+For Ubuntu, you likely need to edit the conda path to use medaka.
+See path notes to edit in [medaka script](./Pipeline_scripts/medaka_corr.sh).

 <a href="#top">Back to top</a>

 ## Formatting input files <a name="inputs"></a>